Learza7/CATE-Rankings/README.md

-This website displays data about the members of CATE chess club such as elo rankings or birthdays.
+This website displays data about the members of CATE (Airbus Toulouse) chess club such as elo rankings or birthdays.

 You can access it here : https://learza7.github.io/caterankings/